univalence/zio-spark/README.md

 Pull requests are welcomed.
 We are open to organize pair-programming session to tackle improvements.
 If you want to add new things in `zio-spark`, don't hesitate to open an issue!

-You can also talk to us directly using this link if you are interested to
+You can also talk to us directly using this link if you are interested to contribute https://calendly.com/zio-spark/contribution .

 ## License